Four Types of Pet insurance Cover

 |---|---|---|---|

-Premiums increase significantly as pets age.
-Insurers typically increase premiums at renewal (reflecting your pet's older age and increased claim risk).
-Some insurers also apply a co-payment for older pets β you pay a percentage of each claim (e.g. 20%), with the insurer paying the rest.
+Premiums rise significantly as pets age.
+Insurers typically increase premiums at renewal to reflect your pet's older age and higher claim risk.
+Some insurers also apply a co-payment for older pets - you pay a percentage of each claim (e.g. 20%), with the insurer covering the rest.

 How to Choose the Right Policy